70154055-khizra/Automated-Semester-CGPA-Planner/README.md

 Overview

-The Automated Semester CGPA Planner is a C++ console-based application that helps students manage their academic performance.
-It allows users to add semester-wise course details, calculate Semester GPA and Overall CGPA, predict the GPA required to achieve a target CGPA, and display complete academic records.
+The Automated Semester CGPA Planner is a C++ console-based application that helps students manage and track their academic performance.
+The system allows users to add semester-wise course information, calculate Semester GPA, compute Overall CGPA, predict the GPA required to achieve a target CGPA, and display a complete academic record.

+---

 Features

-- Add multiple semesters and course details.
+- Add multiple semesters.
+- Store course details (Course Name, Credit Hours, and Grade Points).
-- Calculate Semester GPA automatically.
+- Automatically calculate Semester GPA.
-- Calculate Overall CGPA.
+- Calculate Overall CGPA based on completed semesters.
 - Predict the minimum GPA required to achieve a target CGPA.
 - Display complete semester-wise academic records.
 - Simple and user-friendly menu-driven interface.

+---

 Technologies Used